 Understanding Tax Credits in Alberta

-While deductions reduce your paycheck right away, tax credits can significantly reduce how much income tax you owe when you file your tax return, which in turn increases your net take home pay in Alberta.
+While deductions reduce your paycheck right away, tax credits can significantly reduce how much income tax you owe when you file your tax return, which in turn increases your take-home pay in Alberta.
 Both federal and Alberta tax credits are available to lower your tax burden.

 Federal Non-Refundable Tax Credits